 Source: Investor presentation, page 4

 Home Depot employs more than 400,000 people.
 Its store base is highly concentrated in the U.S., but it has just over 100 stores in Mexico, and nearly 200 stores in Canada as well.
-Annual revenue is in excess of $110 billion, and the stock’s market capitalization is $225 billion, making Home Depot one of the largest retailers in the country.
+Annual revenue is in excess of $111 billion, and the stock’s market capitalization is $226 billion, making Home Depot one of the largest retailers in the world.

-Gross margins rose very slightly in Q4 year-over-year, adding 10bps to come in at 34% of revenue.
-Home Depot’s gross margins don’t move much given the enormous and varying assortment it carries.
+Home Depot continues to struggle with boosting margins, particularly with respect to gross margins.
 This has been true for years as gross margins have oscillated around the 34% mark, but haven’t really shown any improvement.